slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Create a corpus

 Now that we have our labeled dataset, the next step is to create a corpus (collection of documents).
 We take the first 3 sentences from each document (100 PubMed articles).
-The resulting corpus is a python dictionary, with a sample of the output.
+The resulting corpus is a python dictionary; a sample of the output is shown below:

 Doc 1 = <span style="color: red;">red</span>
 Doc 2 = <span style="color: blue;">blue</span>